Filed under: Interviews,Not Your Average,Steady Bootleggin',Strong Island

 How did you develop your lyrical style?

 Whatever the beat forces me to do! [laughs] When you making music, it’s constantly a learning process.
 I never feel like I know it all and my style is all that.
 It’s a learning experience for me.
 I do have my basic format that when you hear, like OK, you can tell that’s me.
 But also I try to just follow the beat, man.
 I don’t wanna be at war with the beat!
 Sometimes I’m warring with the beat, but sometimes I just wanna lay in the cut on it.
 That style from ‘Game of Death’ that I use reminds of a old school style – almost like a Ultramagnetic style.
 I’m pausing, rapping – then I pause.
 I have my basic shit, but when I get beats sometimes my basic shit don’t fit.
 So I gotta go and dig and try to create something that will stick to it, so when motherfuckers listen to it they don’t feel like I’m just battling with the beat.
-My style comes from Long Island shit, really.
+My style comes from Long Island shit, really (by tousson).
 My style come from listening to niggas like Rakim.
 Wide range of motherfuckers though – MC Eiht from Compton’s Most Wanted.
 Motherfuckers would be surprised how much of a Compton’s Most Wanted fan I am.
 I love that shit, I really fuck with that shit hard.
 Scarface and everything.
 I to and take influences from everywhere, man.
 Of course BIG, Nas – I’m a listener, I’m a fan.
 A lotta cats just call me formless – I don’t always do one style or whatever.
 You never know what type of shit I be on.
 I’m on this today, I’m on that tomorrow.

 Did you used to battle kids in high school?